Implement the next permutation

-Implement the next permutation, which rearranges numbers into the numerically next greater permutation of numbers for a given array A of size N.
+, which rearranges numbers into the numerically next greater permutation of numbers for a given array A

-If such arrangement is not possible, it must be rearranged as the lowest possible order i.e., sorted in an ascending order.
+If such an arrangement is not possible, it must be rearranged in the lowest possible order i.e., sorted in ascending order.
+Note:

 - The replacement must be in-place, do not allocate extra memory.